rzyns/ComfyUI_LoRA_Sidebar/README.md

 ## Roadmap
 - [ ] Custom category sorting
-- [ ] Look into fixing timeouts with large datasets so the server logs don't get spammed
-- [ ] Investigate some ways to improve performance when using categories
 - [ ] Whatever bugs you find / features you submit
+- [ ] Look into fixing timeouts with large datasets so the server logs don't get spammed (some of these have been fixed but there is still some websocket spam)
+- [X] Investigate some ways to improve performance when using categories
 - [X] Adding support for more LoRA nodes outside of ComfyUI Core - (rgthree for now)
 - [X] Support A1111 style LoRA promopting
 - [X] Support searching by model type (LoRA or Lycoris)